Skip to main content

 GameBrief · General

-Paralives price is $39.99 for Early Access on Steam.
-No paid DLC ever — all updates through 1.0 included.
-Here's the full value breakdown vs The Sims 4.
+Paralives price: Early Access costs $39.99, not free.
+No paid DLC ever, all updates through 1.0 included.
+Full breakdown vs The Sims 4 pricing model.

 Paralives price is $39.99 USD on Steam.
-Early Access launches May 25, 2026 on PC and macOS.
+Early Access launched May 25, 2026 on PC and macOS.
 That's the number.
 What actually matters is the structure behind it.

 TL;DR: Paralives costs $39.99 on Steam.
-No paid DLC, no expansions, no subscription — all updates through 1.0 included.
-Early Access launches May 25, 2026 on PC and macOS.
+No paid DLC, no expansions, no subscription: all updates through 1.0 included.
+Early Access launched May 25, 2026 on PC and macOS.
 Approximately 2 years of EA development planned before 1.0.

 $39.99 USD on Steam.
 One purchase covers: